 - Take pramipexole extended-release tablets by mouth with or without food.
 If nausea occurs, take with food to reduce nausea.

 - Swallow pramipexole extended-release tablets whole.
 Do not break, crush, or chew before swallowing.

 - Your dose will be started low and gradually increased to achieve the best results.
 Do not change your dose sooner than recommended.

 - Do not suddenly stop taking pramipexole extended-release tablets without checking with your doctor.
 Severe side effects, including fever, confusion, and stiff muscles, may occur.
 If you need to stop pramipexole extended-release tablets, your doctor will gradually lower your dose.

-- If you miss a dose of pramipexole extended-release tablets, skip the missed dose and go back to your regular dosing schedule.
+- If you miss a dose of pramipexole extended-release tablets, take it as soon as possible.
+If it has been 12 hours or more since the missed dose, skip the missed dose and go back to your regular dosing schedule.
 Do not take 2 doses at once.
 If you miss several doses, contact your doctor before you start to take pramipexole extended-release tablets again.

 Ask your health care provider any questions you may have about how to use pramipexole extended-release tablets.